Mastering Key Bindings in Emacs

 F5 and onwards.
 The other two prefix keys reserved to you are hyper and super.
 They are remnants from ancient keyboards used in the 80s, but live on today in Emacs.
 Most PC-compatible keyboards won’t have a super or hyper key so some people rebind the Windows key and the Application Context key to be hyper and super instead.

-In Windows you can add this to to your .emacs to enable hyper and super:
+In Windows you can add this to your init file to enable hyper and super:

 (setq w32-apps-modifier 'hyper) (setq w32-lwindow-modifier 'super) (setq w32-rwindow-modifier 'hyper)